Pixellot/ml-api-docs/docs/data-api/glossary/Basketball.md

 **Type Values:**

-* shot: An attempt by a player to score points by shooting the basketball toward the opponent's basket
+* shot: A successful shot attempt by a player
 * assist: A pass that directly leads to a teammate's successful shot